Coffee should be black as hell, strong as death, and as sweet as love.

 To make a cup of Turkish coffee, take a heaped spoon of coffee for each cup.
 For a medium sweet coffee, add an equal measure of sugar.
 A sweet-toothed person needs a spoon and a half of sugar.

 At this stage, use a teaspoon to stir the coffee, water, and sugar.
-It's vital that you mix everything thoroughly and put it on a low heat and wait for it to boil.
+It's vital that you mix everything thoroughly, put it on low heat, and wait for it to boil.
 When the mixture threatens to run over the rim of the cezve, quickly remove it from the heat, stir, then return to the heat.

-Returning the cezve to the third time ensures the roundness of the flavor and thorough blending of coffee and sugar.
+Returning the cezve to the third time ensures the flavor's roundness and thorough blending of coffee and sugar.

-If you’re making more than one cup of Turkish, spoon foam into each cup.
+When you are making over one cup of Turkish coffee, consider that you will have to spoon foam into each cup.

 Slowly pour your coffee into the cups.
 Be careful not to lose that precious foam as you pour.

-Traditionally, Turkish delight is eaten to add a touch of sweetness.
+Traditionally, you eat the Turkish delight to add a touch of sweetness.
 If you add sugar and stir the coffee once it's poured, you'll lose the foam.